Fever in children

 "My child has a high temperature" – not an unlikely event in the lives of parents with young children.
 Children are more likely to get a fever than adults are.
 Fever is one of the most common reasons why children are brought to the doctor or to the hospital for out-of-hours medical advice.

-Many parents start to worry if their child has a rising temperature.
-And they may wonder whether they need to see a doctor or go to the emergency room.
+Many parents start to worry if their child's temperature increases.
+They may wonder whether they should go to the doctor's or emergency room with the child.
 But you can hold off at first: Most children with a fever have a harmless .
 The child can then be cared for at home and will feel better again within two or three days.
 Their bodies can fight off the viruses without any extra help.

 Only about 1 out of 100 children with fever have a serious medical problem that needs to be treated by a doctor.
-In most cases bacterial infections such as pneumonia are then to blame.
+In those cases, the fever is usually caused by a bacterial such as pneumonia.

 Symptoms